In a world that runs on electricity, we use a lot of batteries. It is important to know how to properly and legally dispose of dead batteries.

 The federal requirements for battery disposal are based on the types of batteries and their contents.
 Most types of batteries are considered Universal Waste and must be managed as such.
 The Universal Waste Rule requires the disposal of Ni-Cd and Pb batteries to be sent to battery recyclers or hazardous waste collectors.

 Make sure that you do research into the requirements for disposing of batteries in your state/community.
-The laws are different in different places, so it’s important that you understand how you need to dispose of your batteries in your location and which recyclers or collectors that can take these batteries off your hands.
+The laws are different in different places, so it’s important that you understand how you need to dispose of your batteries in your location and which recyclers or collectors can take these batteries off your hands.
+Here is a great resource for finding the best disposal options in your area based on local law.

 Handling and Disposing of Different Types of Batteries